Register a plug-in

 For more information about solutions, see Introduction to solutions

-There you can find all the assemblies that are registered for this environment.
+After selecting the name of the Default Solution in the internal solution list, you can find all the assemblies that are registered for this environment.

 Query registered assemblies with code